Blackalls Park flying-fox camp

 The little critters are like fly-in-fly-out (FIFO) night shift workers, capable of travelling up to 50 kilometres in a single night foraging for food and spreading up to 60,000 seeds in one outing.

-Flying-foxes are not aggressive toward humans or other animals, such as pets, unprovoked.
+Flying foxes are not aggressive toward humans or other animals, such as pets, unprovoked.
 If you leave them alone, they’ll reciprocate!
 If you find one injured or in distress, don’t try to pick it up or handle it – contact Hunter Wildlife Rescue to assist.

 Individual flying-foxes are nomadic, they tend not to stay in one camp or colony permanently, instead moving around the country pollinating.
 There can be up to a 17 per cent turnover of individual flying-foxes in a camp daily.
 Below is an example of how far a single flying-fox travels over a four-year span.
 (Credit John Martin and Justin Welbergen).